heggy231/lightning-learn-Team6-Beautiful-Soup/README.md

 ## What is Beautiful Soup?
 It is web scrapping libaray tool that parses HTML and XML files.

+Use cases: What if you want to create a new resources page on your

 ### Who we are:
 Team 6: Beautiful Soup with members: [ 'Rhea', 'Tiffany', 'Heggy' ]